 Ednovate

-When learning is truly relevant, it takes into account students’ unique life experiences, who they are as individuals, and who they want to become.
-Relevance supports learning and development by increasing student motivation; learners see more value in learning about topics connected to their interests and goals and, as a result, will be more engaged and invested.
+When learning is truly relevant, it takes into account learners’ day-to-day lives, interests, and who they want to become.
+Relevance supports learning and development by increasing motivation.
+This is because learners see more value in learning about topics connected to their interests and goals and, as a result, will be more engaged and invested.
 In addition, relevance makes what is learned more memorable because young people can connect new ideas to prior knowledge and experiences.
-Relevance also helps learners feel a sense of belonging and connection, which promotes mindsets that are conducive to learning.
-When school is relevant to all learners, and leverages high-value, balanced curriculum, then every young person has a greater opportunity to thrive.
+Relevance can also help combat any negative feelings, like boredom, young people may feel toward school, by providing the real-world, personally meaningful learning opportunities they crave.
+When school is relevant to all learners, and leverages high-value curriculums, then every young person has a greater opportunity to thrive.

 This Leap Means…

-• Learners tackling activities and content that feel compelling and connect to their unique backgrounds, interests, and goals.
+• Learners tackling activities and content that feel compelling and connect to their interests and goals.

-• Learners referencing their prior knowledge when engaging in activities.
+• Learners building on their prior knowledge when engaging in activities.

-• Learners grappling with problems that have authentic, real-world applications and purpose.
+• Learners grappling with activities and problems that have real-world applications and purposes.

 Passion is energy.
 Feel the power that comes from focusing on what excites you.